ZhgChg.Li

 Add Test Deployment for Easier Development

-⚠️ Please Note Before Modifying
+⚠️ Please Note Before Making Changes

 GitHub Integration

-Input GitHub API Token:
+Inject GitHub API Token:

-GitHub → Account → Settings → Developer Settings → Fine-grained personal access tokens or Personal access tokens (classic).
+GitHub -> Account -> Settings -> Developer Settings -> Fine-grained personal access tokens or Personal access tokens (classic).

 It is recommended to use Fine-grained personal access tokens for better security (but they have an expiration).

-The permissions required for Fine-grained personal access tokens are as follows:
+The required permissions for Fine-grained personal access tokens are as follows:

 • Repo: Remember to select the Repo you want to operate on

-• Permissions: Actions (read/write), Administration (read only)
+• Permissions: Actions (read/write) and Administration (read only)

 Replace GithubStub with GitHub:

-Go to the GAS project → Settings.gs → Change:
+Go to the GAS project → Settings.gs → change:

 const iOSGitHub = new GitHubStub(githubToken, iOSRepoPath);